 Marking the six-month anniversary of the WTC tragedy, on March 11, 2002, two beams of light rose from a site just north of the WTC site into the night sky to honor those lost on September 11th and to celebrate the spirit of all the New Yorkers who have worked to rebuild and renew New York City.
 Conceived in the aftermath of September 11th, Tribute in Light is an artistic gesture bringing together the vision and talent of numerous individuals who, shortly after the attacks, independently envisioned two beams of light rising from downtown New York.
-Initially organized by the Municipal Art Society and Creative Time, Tribute in Light was conceived by team of architects John Bennett and Gustavo Bonevardi of PROUN Space Studio, artists Julian LaVerdiere and Paul Myoda, architect Richard Nash Gould, and lighting designer Paul Marantz.
-Under certain conditions, the Tribute in Light could be seen from up to 25 miles away in any direction.
+Organized by the Municipal Art Society and Creative Time, Tribute in Light was conceived by team of architects John Bennett and Gustavo Bonevardi of PROUN Space Studio, artists Julian LaVerdiere and Paul Myoda, architect Richard Nash Gould, and lighting designer Paul Marantz.
+Under certain conditions the Tribute in Light could be seen from up to 25 miles away in any direction.

 Universally embraced by the public, Tribute in Light has returned for one night each year as part of the annual commemoration of the September 11th tragedies as a tribute to the memory of those lost and a symbol of the spirit of the City.
-The Municipal Art Society, as one of the founding organizers and sponsors of this installation, had worked in cooperation with The City of New York and sought support for the ongoing presentation of Tribute in Light.
+The Municipal Art Society, as one of the founding organizers and sponsors of this installation, has worked in cooperation with The City of New York and sought support for the ongoing presentation of Tribute in Light.
 LMDC funds supported the purchase of lights as well as technical support and maintenance for the first five years of the annual memorial commemoration.
 Additional funds were allocated to support two additional years of the commemoration.
-Additional funding for Tribute in Light has also been provided in the Final Action Plan.